Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 6. **Azure PowerShell** - If the developer has authenticated an account via the Azure PowerShell `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.
 7. **Interactive browser** - If enabled, the `DefaultAzureCredential` will interactively authenticate the developer via the current system's default browser.
 By default, this credential type is disabled.

+> Override the default Azure Active Directory tenant by setting the `AZURE_TENANT_ID` environment variable or by configuring one of the TenantId properties on `DefaultAzureCredentialOptions`.
+For example: `new DefaultAzureCredentialOptions( VisualStudioCodeTenantId = tenantId )`.

 ## Examples

 ### Authenticating with the `DefaultAzureCredential`